Exceptional Health Management

 Factors during calving season

 There are so many factors that can impact a cow during calving season, it’s vital she be in optimal health in the latter stages of pregnancy.
 A young cow or heifer delivering her first or second calf is still growing and developing herself, and is expected to produce plenty of colostrum for a healthy calf, maintain body condition during lactation when nutritional needs are at their peak, and be ready to rebreed 45-60 days after calving.
-Cows may require additional calcium, protein,
+Cows may require additional calcium, protein, and energy pre-and-post-calving, as well as vitamin and mineral supplements, depending on the region where your customers are located.

 Cows begin forming colostrum in the mammary tissue three to six weeks before giving birth.
 Vaccinating pre-calving helps build peak antibody levels in the colostrum to protect against pathogens like E. coli, Clostridium perfringens Type C and D, and rota and coronavirus.
 Timing is important and varies among vaccines, so having quick access to those label instructions is helpful for making recommendations to your customers.